wilfredinni/python-cheatsheet/blog_files/about.md

 ## About the Website

-Build with the [Flask](http://flask.pocoo.org/) microframework, this website provides a simple managment system with the following features:
+Build with the [Flask](http://flask.pocoo.org/) microframework, this website provides a simple management system with the following features:

 ### Features